Venly/web3-arkane-provider/README.md

 ### Usage with ethers.js

 Use the Web3Provider class to wrap our existing Web3-compatible provider and expose it as an ethers.js Provider.
+(Requires ethers.js v5)

 ```javascript
 ethers = new ethers.providers.Web3Provider(provider);